AlexandreSuperCC/mysite_frontend/README.md

 ```

 ### notes
-in this application, ycao's id is always 0
+1. in this application, ycao's id is always 0
+2. after the version 1/3/2023 userId is deprecated because it is useless in my website app

 ### tomcat
 1. add index.html as error page